Activist-Scholar Dan-el Padilla Peralta ’06 Leaving Princeton

 The University declined to comment.

-Padilla Peralta was a vocal advocate for Palestinians during the Israel-Hamas war, introducing proposals at faculty meetings that defended student activists such as one that urged the University not to discipline pro-Palestinian students who established an encampment on campus in 2024 and another that called for an ad hoc faculty committee to review the University’s response to pro-Palestinian protests.
+Padilla Peralta was a vocal advocate for Palestinians during the Israel-Hamas war, working with colleagues to introduce proposals at faculty meetings that defended student activists such as one that urged the University not to discipline pro-Palestinian students who established an encampment on campus in 2024 and another that called for an ad hoc faculty committee to review the University’s response to pro-Palestinian protests.
 In 2020, he campaigned for Princeton to do more to dismantle inherent racism and biases after University trustees removed Woodrow Wilson’s name from the School of Public and International Affairs and a residential college, given the former president’s racism.

 Padilla Peralta told PAW he hopes Princeton can develop new governance structures to cultivate “an ethos of shared governance that acknowledges, and wherever possible seeks to act on, the responsibilities of the University to the local community at times of crisis and around specific crises” such as the Israel-Hamas war, immigration issues, and trans rights.

-Padilla Peralta has a history going back several years with Arizona State; he spoke in 2021 at a symposium for RaceB4Race, which is “by and for BIPOC scholars working in premodern critical race studies,” according to the organization’s website, and later became an executive member of the board, a position he still holds.
+Padilla Peralta has a history going back several years with Arizona State; he spoke in 2021 at a symposium for RaceB4Race, which is “a cross-institutional scholarly community for scholars and students of premodern critical race studies,” according to the organization’s website, and later became an executive member of the board, a position he still holds.
 Padilla Peralta will be an affiliate of the Arizona Center for Medieval and Renaissance Studies (ACMRS), which houses RaceB4Race; he is currently a member of the ACMRS press editorial board.

 As a self-described “mission-driven person,” he is excited to join the Arizona State faculty.
 “I relish few things more than being in community with fellow knowledge-workers who understand excellence in research and teaching holistically, and not as an aridly compartmentalized end in itself.”